mmcgrana/fleetdb.org/docs/implementation.markdown

      :imap {"owner"   <owners-to-accounts>
             "credits" <credits-to-accounts}}

-A database is then a map of collection names to these collection maps. if a database had `"branches"` and `"accounts"` collections it could look like:
+A database is then a map of collection names to these collection maps.
+If a database had `"branches"` and `"accounts"` collections it could look like:

     {"branches" {:rmap  <ids-to-branches>
                  :imap {"city"      <city-to-branches>